Check Compensation

 Is the airline responsible?

-Within the airline’s responsibility unless it was an extraordinary circumstance like a manufacturer defect
+Yes, unless it involves an extraordinary circumstance such as a hidden manufacturing defect

 Is a delay eligible for compensation?